NathanStrutz/SheepComputerFundamentalsClass/about-your-teachers.md

 # The Strutzes

-_It's pronounced "struts" like a car part, then plural it's "struts'es"_
+_It's pronounced "struts" like a car part, but plural, because it ends in `z`, it's "struts'es"_

 Nathan & Alanda have been married for over <how-many-years-ago :since="2001" /> years, and have homeschooled their 4 children since birth.
 This year is their <how-many-years-ago :since="2008" :ordinal="true" /> consecutive year teaching their own children.